Between Brush Strokes

 August 31, 2023 by Kirsten Neil Leave a Comment

 In spring 2022 most of the travel restrictions had been lifted and Chuck and I were itching to hit the road somewhere.
 We thought a U.S. road trip to the south would be fun.
-Especially to our ears if we hit up some of the great music cities of the south.
-Think jazz in New … [Read more]
+[Read more]

-Posted in: Photography, Random thoughts, Travel Tagged: Adventure, DC, Georgia, Kentucky, Louisiana, Memphis, Nashville, New Orleans, Photography, Photos, Road Trip, Savannah, Tennessee, Travel, Washington
+Posted in: Photography, Travel Tagged: Adventure, DC, Georgia, Kentucky, Louisiana, Memphis, Nashville, New Orleans, Photography, Photos, Road Trip, Savannah, Tennessee, Travel, Washington

 The beauty and the birds of Witless Bay